IETF-Hackathon/mDNSResponder/README.md

 [DNS Stateful Operations](https://tools.ietf.org/html/rfc8490) and [DNS Push Notifications](https://tools.ietf.org/html/draft-ietf-dnssd-push), can be used with the current Apple developer seeds of iOS 13 and macOS Catalina.
+Older versions of iOS and macOS do not include support for DNS Stateful Operations and DNS Push Notifications.

 The client needs to be told in which DNS domains to look for services, in addition to “local”